 Termites feed on wood and other cellulose-based materials, which makes houses and buildings prime targets for infestation.
 One of the most significant ways that termites cause damage to homes is by eating away at the wooden structures that make up the foundation and framing of the house.
 They can also damage walls, floors, and ceilings by eating away at the wood that supports them.
 In addition, termites can damage the insulation in walls and attics, which can lead to energy inefficiency and higher heating and cooling costs.

-In any case, when you ignore these pests, keep in mind that a colony can consume 16 grams of materials per day – amounting to 13 pounds per year.
-If you suspect termites have invaded your home, call 1-866-802-7378 for same-day termite pest control service!
+When you ignore these pests, keep in mind that a termite colony can consume 16 grams of materials per day – amounting to 13 pounds per year.
+If you suspect termites have invaded your home, call or contact Eliminate ‘Em for same-day termite pest control service!
 But for now, we’ll dive into what termite damage looks like and how you can spot it before it causes an annoying (and costly) situation within your home.

 What Does Termite Damage Look Like?

 Termite damage can be a serious problem for homeowners, as these pests can cause significant structural damage to a house over time.
 And, one of the biggest challenges is identifying it early on.
 This is because termites often work behind the scenes, eating away at wood and other building materials without leaving many visible signs of their presence.
 Here, we’ll explore what termite damage looks like.
 And, knowing this, you can be better prepared to identify a termite infestation early on.